ChinchuMohan/GW-EF-BC--Project/README-Data.md

-## Data source used in **Quantifying groundwater’s contribution to regional environmental flows in diverse hydrologic landscapes**
+## Data sources used in **Quantifying groundwater’s contribution to regional environmental flows in diverse hydrologic landscapes**